VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 2. Run the container

-Run the command below after replacing `<victoriametrics-ip-or-host>:8428` with your VictoriaMetrics or Prometheus remote write URL
+Run the command below after replacing `<victoriametrics-ip-or-host>:8428` with your VictoriaMetrics ip address or hostname.
+If you are `vmalert` with something other than VictoriaMetrics replace `http://<victoriametrics-ip-or-host>:8428` with your remotewrite endpoint

 ```sh